Chatloy/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

+First, I think after the adjustment and optimization, the text-to-speech fucntion worked fine.
+However, the words recognition could be little hard for the device.
+Moreover, I adjusted the structrue to reduce the ask-and-answer part for it is hard to figure out when is the best time to say the prompt and how long the device will react to it.

 ### What worked well about the controller and what didn't?